HDialani/Boost-converter/Thermal/Readme.md

 Looking at the model either the inductor(L),transistor(S),capacitor(C), diode(D), the load and/or the wires connecting everything can get hot.

-# How to calculate the temperature rise
+# How to calculate the losses of different components

 ## Resistive load